 Any student receiving accommodations through the Accessible Education Office should present their AEO letter to the Head TF as soon as possible.
 Failure to do so may prevent us from making appropriate arrangements.

-All class activity handout, slides, and required readings will be posted on Canvas.
+All class activity handouts, slides, homeworks, labs, and required readings will be posted on Canvas.

 We use Piazza as our discussion forum and for all announcements, so it is important that you are signed up as soon as possible.
 Piazza should always be your first resource for seeking answers to your questions.
 You can also post privately so that only the staff sees your message.

 The teaching fellows will provide office hours for individual questions that you might have about the homework assignments or project progress.
-Office hours are usually very heavily attended.
 As office hours are usually very heavily attended, please consult Piazza as a first option to get help.